Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 The fulfillment of the prophecies occurred during what the Bible translates as “feasts” but literally means “appointed times.”
 The Lord instructed Moses:

-“Speak to the sons of Israel and say to them, ‘The LORD'S appointed times which you shall proclaim as holy convocations--My appointed times are these:” (Leviticus 23:2 NASB)
+“Speak to the people of Israel and say to them, These are the appointed feasts of the LORD that you shall proclaim as holy convocations; they are My appointed feasts.”
+(Leviticus 23:2 ESV)

 - Unleavened Bread